Free Birth Control, STI Testing, and Exams

-If you qualify, you will be covered for family planning and gynecological benefits for a full year and then you can re-certify.
+If you qualify, you will be covered for family planning and gynecological benefits for a full year.
+You can re-apply after a year.

 What happens if I become pregnant?

 FPBP does not cover abortion services or prenatal care.
-However, our Entitlement Counselors can help you enroll in another Medicaid program that does cover abortion services and all pregnancy-related services.
-To find out more, please call (800) 230-PLAN or email us at [email protected] and make an appointment with an Entitlement Counselor.
+Our staff can help you enroll in another Medicaid program that does cover abortion services and all pregnancy-related services.
+To find out more, please call (800) 230-PLAN or email us at [email protected].

 What documents do I need to bring in?